leighmcculloch/go-optional/README.md

 		// use i here
 	})

-Support XML, JSON and other encoding packages out of the box, including omitempty:
+Support XML, JSON and other encoding packages out of the box, including omitempty without needing to use pointers:

 	s := struct {